 Board of Directors

-Please refer to (i) NEC's overview of the directors, corporate officers, nomination committee members, compensation committee members and A&SBM (KANSAYAKU), (ii) reasons for nomination and attendance at meeting of outside directors and A&SBM (KANSAYAKU), (iii) independence criteria for outside directors and outside A&SBM (KANSAYAKU), and (iv) remuneration for directors and A&SBM (KANSAYAKU).
+Please refer to (i) NEC's overview of the Directors and Officers, (ii) reasons for nomination and attendance at meeting of outside directors etc. (iii) independence criteria for outside directors, and (iv) remuneration for Directors and Executive Officers.

 Internal Control Systems